Employee Spotlight

 Roi Amior

 Passionate about Product, People and Ideas.
 Appreciate honesty, good wine and open-minded people.
-Co-Founder and CPO at anecdotes.
+Co-Founder and CPO at Anecdotes.